-Basis of Accounting.
+BASIS OF ACCOUNTING.
 The accompanying financial statements are prepared on the accrual basis of accounting.
 Investment income is recognized when earned.
 Administrative and investment expenses are recorded when incurred.
 Contributions, benefit payments, and refunds are recorded when due and payable in accordance with the terms of the plan.
 The net appreciation (depreciation) in the fair value of investments is recorded as an increase (decrease) in investment income based upon investment valuations.

 INVESTMENT VALUATION.
 VCERA investments are presented at fair value.
 The majority of the investments held by the VCERA Plan at June 30, 2013 is in the custody of, or controlled by, State Street Bank and Trust, VCERA's custodian.
 VCERA's investments consist of domestic and international fixed income, domestic and international equities, private equity, alternatives, and real estate.
+Investments are reported at fair value.
 The diversity of the investment types that VCERA has entered into requires a wide range of techniques to determine fair value.
 The overall valuation processes and information sources by major asset classifications are as follows:

 FIXED INCOME.
-Fixed income consists of Global negotiable obligations, which includes U.S. Government and U.S. Government-sponsored agencies, corporations, and securitized offerings backed by residential and commercial mortgages.
+Fixed income consists primarily of negotiable obligations of the U.S. Government and U.S. Government-sponsored agencies, corporations, and securitized offerings backed by residential and commercial mortgages.
 Certain securities, such as U.S. government bonds, have an active market for identical securities and can typically be valued using the closing or last traded price on a specific date.
 Other securities that are not as actively traded are valued by pricing vendors, which use modeling techniques that include market observable inputs required to develop a fair value.
 Typical inputs include recent trades, yields, price quotes, cash flows, maturity, credit ratings and other assumptions based upon the specifics of the asset type.